edgexfoundry/edgex-docs/docs_src/microservices/application/V2Migration.md

 Custom profiles used with App Service Configurable are configuration files.
 These follow the same migration above for custom  [Application Service configuration](#configuration), except for the Configurable Functions Pipeline items.
 The following are the changes for the Configurable Functions Pipeline:

 1. `FilterByValueDescriptor` changed to `FilterByResourceName`.
-See the [FilterByResourceName](../AppServiceConfigurable/#filterbyresourcename) section for details
+See the [FilterByResourceName](../AppServiceConfigurable/#filterbyresourcename) section for details.
 2. `TransformToXML` and `TransformToJSON` have been collapsed into `Transform` with additional parameters.
 See the [Transform](../AppServiceConfigurable/#transform) section for more details.
 3. `CompressWithGZIP` and `CompressWithZLIB` have been collapsed into `Compress` with additional parameters.
 See the [Compress](../AppServiceConfigurable/#compress) section for more details.
 4. `EncryptWithAES` has been changed to `Encrypt` with additional parameters.
 See the [Encrypt](../AppServiceConfigurable/#encrypt) section for more details.